dstockhouse/eaglesat-plugsin/README.md

 executable is created in the same directory and can be invoked from the command line.
 The intermediary object files are left in **src/ps/**.
 There aren't currently any required libraries not included in most systems.

+### VHDL Source

+The VHDL source code in this project can't be compiled as easily as the C source (or not by any means that I'm aware of).
+Instead we use the Vivado IDE to synthesize and simulate all of the source code when it is ready.
+The intention for this repository is that any miscellaneous files required by a Vivado project be left out of version control so that they don't clutter all of the commits with hundreds of files unnecessary to be shared all the time.
+It's possible in Vivado to use source files from a directory outside the project directory without copying the files into the project directory and modifying local copies instead of the repository source files (as a check box in the source addition dialog).
+Directory names of the form "vivado\*/" will be ignored by git.

 ## TODO